-Email: jufferman@nu-district.org
+Email: dadams@nu-district.org Phone number: 740-943-2509

 The name, title, and contact information of this individual is annually published in district handbooks and on the district website.
 The Board has adopted separate policies and procedures for sexual harassment, including the identification of a Title IX Coordinator.
 All sexual harassment reports must be managed in accordance with the sexual harassment policy and procedure.